Picking Up Speed: Continuous-Time Lidar-Only Odometry using Doppler Velocity Measurements: Related Work

 The front-end processes the raw lidar frames, which includes keypoint/feature extraction, global/local map building, and data association.
 LOAM \cite{zhang_ar17} extracts edge and plane features and matches them via nearest-neighbor association.
 SuMa \cite{behley_rss18} matches raw frames to a surfel map using projective data association.
 Recently, Vizzo et al. \cite{vizzo_icra21} introduced a triangle mesh map representation and a ray-casting-based point-to-mesh association approach.
 Other alternatives have been proposed in \cite{shan_iros18, chen_iros19, kovalenko_ecmr19, lin_icra20, chen_ral20, zheng_ral21, pan_icra21}, though we do not discuss them in detail in the interest of space.

-For the back-end, existing approaches are different in how they formulate and estimate the vehicle trajectory.
+The back-end leverages the processed data to estimate the vehicle state over time, seen as the vehicle trajectory.
+Existing approaches are different in how they formulate and estimate the trajectory.
 Discrete-time estimators formulate a trajectory where there is a temporal state (i.e., marginal) that corresponds to the acquisition time of every measurement.
 However, typical multi-beam lidars are mechanically actuated and produce thousands of measurements for every lidar frame.
 Consequently, each measurement may have a unique timestamp.
 Even after preprocessing into sparser keypoints, it is often not feasible to have a discrete state estimate at each measurement time.
 One option is to correct for the motion of each frame using an additional sensor such as an \ac{IMU} \cite{zhang_ar17, ye_icra19}.

 Alternatively, the vehicle trajectory can be estimated as a continuous function of time.
 The most straightforward approach is to apply linear interpolation between discrete states \cite{bosse_icra09, zhang_ar17, park_icra18}.
 However, using linear interpolation between poses restricts the trajectory to have a piece-wise constant velocity, which cannot accurately represent trajectories undergoing high-frequency changes in velocity.
 Dellenbach et al. \cite{dellenbach_icra22} address this limitation by allowing the vehicle poses to be discontinuous between lidar frames, trading trajectory smoothness for a closer representation.
 Another option for higher representational power without losing smoothness is to represent the trajectory using temporal basis functions \cite{furgale_icra12,anderson_icra13}.
 Referred to as a parametric methods, the trajectory is parameterized by the associated basis-function weights and has been demonstrated several times for lidar motion estimation using B-splines \cite{zlot_jfr14, kaul_jfr16, alismail_icra14, droeschel_icra18}.
 Nonparametric methods instead estimate the continuous-time trajectory as a \ac{GP} \cite{tong_ijrr13}.
 Barfoot et al. \cite{barfoot_rss14} demonstrated that through careful selection of the underlying GP prior and a Markovian state, we can benefit from the usual sparsity exploited in discrete-time estimation.
 Anderson and Barfoot \cite{anderson_iros15} extended this idea for trajectory estimation in $SE(3)$.
 A desirable feature of their approach is that the \ac{GP} prior is made to be physically motivated (e.g., white noise on acceleration).
 Lidar motion estimation has been demonstrated several times using various GP priors \cite{tang_crv18,tang_ral19,wong_ral20,burnett_ral22}.